Eustace Percy, 1st Baron Percy of Newcastle: Background and education

-Percy was born into a noble family: he was the seventh son of Henry Percy, 7th Duke of Northumberland, and Lady Edith, daughter of George Campbell, 8th Duke of Argyll.
+Percy was born at 25 Grosvenor Square, Mayfair, into a noble family: he was the seventh and youngest son of Henry Percy, 7th Duke of Northumberland, and Lady Edith, daughter of George Campbell, 8th Duke of Argyll.
 Henry Percy, Earl Percy, and Alan Percy, 8th Duke of Northumberland, were his elder brothers.
 His uncle, the ninth Duke of Argyll, was married to Princess Louise, daughter of Queen Victoria.
-A niece later married the sixth Duke of Sutherland.
+A niece Lady Diana Percy later married the sixth Duke of Sutherland.

 He was educated at Eton and Christ Church, Oxford.
+He won the Stanhope essay prize in 1907 and took first-class honours in Modern History.